drazdra/UNN/README.md

 The thing is that the next block (FFN) anyway sees *only* this centered and averaged representation, so it believes this is the ground truth and it learns to extract information from this data version.
 But it doesn't mean there was no data loss during normalization or that it's not a bottleneck.

 #### Start of the critique
-Let's concentrate on the fact that we introduce two learnt parameters per axis: a value to multiply the ray's length by and a value to add to the ray's length.
+Let's concentrate on the fact that we introduce two learned parameters per axis: a value to multiply the ray's length by and a value to add to the ray's length.
 These are two learned values per axis, and they do the same to *any* token produced by the attention block with *any* figures inside.

 Now, let's see the problems it creates.
 At this point, we already break:
  - the absolute value range (scale of values)